 During its existence, 21st Century Health Care Consultants has successfully helped establish obtain licensure and home healthcare Medicare accreditation for more than 4000 Home Health Care and Hospice businesses.
 21st Century Health Care Consultants have assisted clients in the establishment of such home care businesses in all states that do not require a certificate of need (meaning the state is not accepting new license applications).
 We pride ourselves in our ability to complete state Home Health Care license applications, Medicare applications quickly, without error.
 We successfully prepare our clients for their home care license inspections and Medicare Accreditation surveys.

-Today 21st Century has 40+ full time employees located at its Florida headquarters.
-During its existence, 21st Century has obtained licensure and accreditation for over 1500 health care organizations.
-We have assisted clients in the establishment of such Home Care Businesses in 43 of the 50 states.
+Today 21st Century has 48+ full time employees located at its Florida headquarters as well as Las Vegas, Nevada locations.
+We have assisted clients in the establishment of such Home Care Businesses in 48 of the 50 states.

 Unlike most companies who offer diluted consulting in many different areas, we offer and pride ourselves at being the best in this one area of “Medicare, Medicaid and Private Duty Accreditation Preparation and Certification”.